 The new vision, beliefs and attitudes help us meet our shared goals and objectives in a way that we have mutually agreed is how we wish to behave and be seen to behave.
 With these strong values in place, the organisation will support the right behaviours and challenge those that go against them.
 Like other successful organisations we will use our values and behaviours to govern decision making.
 Our leaders and senior managers play a crucial role in assisting others to do this.

 Delivering improved efficiencies and greater agility will help us to be one step ahead of the competition and continue to invest in the future.
 We know that by working together we will be able to create a truly customer-focused collaborative workplace and through that deliver growth.
 Passengers will benefit from better services; customers and our supply chain will benefit from increased responsiveness and improved value for money; our people will benefit through greater opportunities across the Group; and our shareholders will benefit in our success.

 Succession planning is an important part of running a responsible sustainable business and our people plans include several schemes to ensure colleagues have opportunities for full and successful careers within the Group.
 We have a strong talent programme where individuals with potential are encouraged to work on projects and take secondments in other areas of the Group to deepen their understanding of the industry.

-Go-Ahead bus division’s two year graduate scheme, launched in 2013, has now successfully seen 21 graduates go through the programme and six take management roles.
+Go-Ahead bus division’s two year graduate scheme, launched in 2013, has now successfully seen dozens of graduates go through the programme and around ten take management roles.
 The scheme built on the Group’s well established engineering scheme and broadened the scope to include high calibre individuals enthusiastic about transport, who were commercially aware with strong leadership potential.
 Participants focus on the operational aspects of company management and have the opportunity to work across all areas of the business including driving, contract and project management, marketing and stakeholder relations.
 A coaching approach underpins the scheme and MDs and operations directors act as mentors for the graduates.